OrangeErik/gitlab-ci-android/README.md

 ## Sources

-You can find the source of this image at [theimpulson/gitlab-ci-android](https://gitlab.com/theimpulson/gitlab-ci-android).
+You can find the source of this image at [GitLab](https://gitlab.com/theimpulson/gitlab-ci-android).
+This image is hosted on [DockerHub](https://hub.docker.com/r/theimpulson/gitlab-ci-android).

+## Development

+- A the list of contributors can be viewed on this repository's [contributors graph](https://gitlab.com/theimpulson/gitlab-ci-android/-/graphs/main).

+In case you wish to contribute to the development of this project, feel free to open a [Merge Request](https://gitlab.com/theimpulson/gitlab-ci-android/-/merge_requests) or an [Issue](https://gitlab.com/theimpulson/gitlab-ci-android/-/issues/) for the same.
+Contributions are always welcome.